ryanrestine/HackTheBox_WriteUps/windows_machines/forest_notes.md

 To do this first I need to upload SharpHound.exe to the target, which will ingest all the data I need to input into BloodHound for mapping.

-Because we are using evil-winrm, this is a simple as issuing:
+Because we are using evil-winrm, this is as simple as issuing:

 ```text
 *Evil-WinRM* PS C:\Users\svc-alfresco\Music> upload /home/ryan/Tools/AD/kerberos/SharpHound.exe